 Whenever you travel outside of the province, it is recommended you have supplementary health insurance or travel medical insurance to assist with the cost of ground or air ambulance services, or other medical services you may need.

-If you travel outside Canada, you will need to have a supplementary medical insurance plan that would if needed cover the cost of ground or air ambulance transport back to Alberta.
+If you travel outside Canada, you will need to have a supplementary medical insurance plan that covers the cost of ground or air ambulance transport back to Alberta.

 Alberta EMS practitioners respond to medical emergencies, provide community care and transfer patients between health care facilities.
 All EMS practitioners are registered with the Alberta College of Paramedics, which governs the profession of paramedicine practice in the province.

 Under the Health Professions Act Paramedics Profession Regulation, there are 3 designations of practitioners able to practise in Alberta:

 - Emergency Medical Responder (EMR)